 Santa Rose National Park covers 191 square miles of Guanacaste and was created in 1966.
 Initially, this park was intended to protect the site of the 1855 Battle of Santa Rosa.

-Mercifully, the Costa Ricans resisted this invasion, thereby keeping Costa Rica a free nation.
+Mercifully, the Costa Ricans resisted this invasion, keeping Costa Rica a free nation.
 Walker would try again after he had toppled the Nicaraguan government and established himself as president.

 Guanacaste National Park